 This is where all the key delivery and decision dates are outlined, including the dates when any stimulus like pack design or advertising will be available.

 The Insight Objectives, Information Needs and Sample Frame will give the consultant a very good idea of the costs.
-In this section I often ask for what type of budget scenarios, costing detail and the type currency the proposal needs to use for overseas and multi-country studies.
+In this section, I often ask for what type of budget scenarios, costing detail and the type of currency the proposal needs to use for overseas and multi-country studies.

 Large projects where there is a competitive pitch process should be highlighted along with any selection criteria.
 Transparency benefits you as much as the consultant.

 Where ever there is uncertainty a consultant is likely to assume the worst.
 Most research is rarely done in an information vacuum.
 Sales, media, internal reports that give the consultant a better understanding of your business and decision context will improve the quality of results.
 If not, you are using the wrong agency.
 This information is likely to be commercial in confidence so you only need to indicate its existence and that the agency would be given access to the information on commissioning.
 If it is important for design and costing considerations then it should be in the Decision Context section.